sudomateo/website/content/posts/running-jujutsu-with-claude-code-hooks/index.md

 That means I can write a custom hook that's more dynamic than just running `jj commit`.

-After about 5-10 minutes of using my human brain here's what I wrote.
+After about 5-10 minutes of using my human brain, here's what I wrote.
 Take a moment to use your human brain to read and understand the code.
 It's quite trivial since I was in discovery mode here to see how this all works.